The boundary of the Milnor fibre and a linking invariant of finitely determined germs: Preliminaries

 Let $ \Phi: (\C^2, 0) \to (\C^3,0) $ be a finitely determined germ.
 Such a germ, on the level of links of the spacegerms $(\C^2,0)$ and $(\C^3,0)$, provides a stable immersion $ S^3 \looparrowright S^5 $ as follows.
 The preimage $ \mathfrak{S}:= \Phi^{-1} ( S^5_{ \epsilon })$ of the $5$-sphere $ S^5_{ \epsilon } \subset \C^3 $ around the origin, with a sufficiently small radius $ \epsilon $, is diffeomorphic to $S^3$.
 The restriction $ \Phi|_{\mathfrak{S}}: \mathfrak{S} \looparrowright S^5_{ \epsilon} $ is the immersion associated with $ \Phi $.
 The regular homotopy class of $\Phi|_{\mathfrak{S}} $ is independent of all the choices.
 The immersions obtained by different choices are regular homotopic to each other through stable immersions.
 See \cite[2.1.]{NP} or \cite[Subsection 1.1.2.]{gtezis}.

-Since the Ekholm--Sz\H{u}cs invariant $L$ does not change along regular homotopies through stable immersions, $L(\Phi|_{\mathfrak{S}})$ is a well defined invariant of $\Phi$.
+\csere{While the immersions considered in Subsection~\ref{ss:eszinv} are $S^3 \to \R^5$ and not $S^3 \to S^5$ as needed here, neither the immersions nor their homotopies will generically pass through the point $S^5 \setminus \R^5$ ``at infinity''.
+Hence the equivalence classes of immersions of $S^3$ to $\R^5$ (up to regular homotopy through stable immersions) can be naturally identified with those of immersions of $S^3$ to $S^5$ (see more details in \cite[Example 2.1.14]{gtezis}).
+Via this identification the Ekholm--Sz\H{u}cs invariant $L(\Phi|_{\mathfrak{S}})$ of the associated invariant $\Phi|_{\mathfrak{S}}$ can be defined, however, its explicit construction causes some technical difficulties, see \cite[Section 3.2.]{PS}.} Since the Ekholm--Sz\H{u}cs invariant $L$ does not change along regular homotopies through stable immersions, $L(\Phi|_{\mathfrak{S}})$ is a well defined invariant of $\Phi$.
 The correspondence

-was proved first in \cite{NP}, and a new direct proof is published recently in \cite{PS}.
-Since $L(\Phi|_{\mathfrak{S}})$ is a topological invariant of $\Phi$ (i.e. it is invariant under topological left-right equivalence, see \cite{PS}), equation \eqref{eq:LCT} was used in \cite{dBM} to prove the topological invariance of $C$ and $T$.
+was proved first in \cite{NP}, and a new direct proof is published recently in \cite{PS}. \csere{By \cite[Prop.
+3.2.2.]{PS}, $L(\Phi|_{\mathfrak{S}})$ is a topological invariant of $\Phi$, i.e. it is invariant under topological left-right equivalence.
+Based on this fact, equation \eqref{eq:LCT} was used in \cite{dBM} to prove the topological invariance of $C$ and $T$.}